 One of the most important ingredients in a successful business idea is passion.
 Passion will consistently drive you to improve your process so your business grows.
 That said, don’t let passion take over all your decisions.
 Passion will move you forward, but knowledge will point you in the right direction.
 Conduct market research on your industry and talk to target customers to find out your business’s potential.
-Reach out to professionals who can help you with certain areas of business, such as financial advisors and lawyers.
+Reach out to professionals who can help you with certain areas of business, such as Financial Planning advisors and lawyers.
 But when choosing advisors, make sure to select the ones that practice what they preach; advisors who have experienced things first hand.
 You will never take swimming lessons from someone who doesn’t know how to swim, so why would you take advice on starting a new business from an advisor who never owned a business before?

 As your business starts to come together, think of it like driving a car.
 Let your passion hit the gas pedal and your mind control the steering wheel.
 That way, you can be confident about the direction you’re headed and sustain the momentum you need to get there.